cesanta/mongoose/docs/c-api/coap.h/mg_coap_parse.md

   uint32_t mg_coap_parse(struct mbuf *io, struct mg_coap_message *cm);
 ---

-Parse COAP message and fills mg_coap_message and returns cm->flags.
+Parses CoAP message and fills mg_coap_message and returns cm->flags.
 This is a helper function.

-NOTE: usually CoAP work over UDP, so lack of data means format error, but in theory it is possible to use CoAP over TCP (according to RFC)
+NOTE: usually CoAP works over UDP, so lack of data means format error.
+But, in theory, it is possible to use CoAP over TCP (according to RFC)

-The caller have to check results and treat COAP_NOT_ENOUGH_DATA according to underlying protocol:
+The caller has to check results and treat COAP_NOT_ENOUGH_DATA according to underlying protocol:

 - in case of UDP COAP_NOT_ENOUGH_DATA means COAP_FORMAT_ERROR,